stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 The Stacks blockchain supports the following two types of comparators:

-* **Fungible asset changes** -- that is, a question of _how much_ the account's fungible asset balance increased or decreased as a result of the transaction's execution.
-The contract can assert that the quantity of tokens increased, decreased, or stayed the same.
+* **Fungible asset changes** -- that is, a question of _how much_ of a fungible asset was sent by a given account when the transaction ran.
+  The post-condition can assert that the quantity of tokens increased, decreased, or stayed the same.
-* **Non-fungible asset state** -- that is, a question of _whether or not_ the account owns a particular non-fungible asset when the transaction finishes executing.
+* **Non-fungible asset state** -- that is, a question of _whether or not_ an account sent a non-fungible asset when the transaction ran.

+In addition, the Stacks blockchain supports an "allow" or "deny" mode for evaluating post-conditions:  in "allow" mode, other asset transfers not covered by the post-conditions are permitted, but in "deny" mode, no other asset transfers are permitted besides those named in the post-conditions.

 Post-conditions are meant to be added by the user (or by the user's wallet software) at the moment they sign with their origin account.
 Because the